Java House future rests on parent sale

 Java House has been on an expansion binge, racking up 56 outlets in the region including six in Uganda and one in Kigali, Rwanda.
 In Nairobi alone, the retailer has 40 outlets.

-Abraaj also holds a 10 per cent stake in milk processing firm Brookside Dairy, 21 per cent stake in Seven Seas Technologies and 56.2 per cent share in Avenue Healthcare.
+Abraaj also holds a 10 per cent stake in Brookside Dairy, 21 per cent in Seven Seas Technologies and 56.2 per cent share in Avenue Healthcare.